Ramdas Kadam.

 Credit: PTI Photo

-Mumbai: Veteran politician Ramdas Kadam, who has switched over to the Eknath Shinde-led Shiv Sena, has sparked a controversy with a stunning claim that late Balasaheb Thackeray’s body was kept in Matoshree for two days before the announcement of his death.
+Mumbai: Veteran politician Ramdas Kadam, who has switched over to the Eknath Shinde-led Shiv Sena, has sparked off a controversy with a stunning claim that late Balasaheb Thackeray’s body was kept in Matoshree for two days before the announcement of his death.

-Balasaheb, the founder of Shiv Sena, passed away on November 17, 2012, aged 86.
+Born on 23 January 1926, Balasaheb, who founded the Shiv Sena on 19 June 1966, passed away on 17 November 2012, aged 86.

-Kadam’s stunning claim came during Shiv Sena’s annual Dussehra rally at the Nesco Complex at Goregaon in presence of Shinde, the chief leader of Shiv Sena and Deputy Chief Minister.
+Kadam’s stunning claim came during the Shiv Sena’s annual Dussehra rally at the Nesco Complex at Goregaon in presence of Shinde, the chief leader of Shiv Sena and Deputy Chief Minister.

 “Why was Balasaheb’s body kept for two days?
 What was happening inside?
 People said fingerprints were taken, for what purpose?
 When was his will prepared and who signed it?
 All these details must come out,” he said addressing the rally.